-The District's consultants, Fugro West, Inc. and Etic Engineering, completed their Groundwater Modeling Study for the Cummings Basin as part of the Watermaster's ongoing program to better understand the hydrogeology of the Cummings Basin.
-Fugro's computer model was based on a 21year history (1981-2001).
-They estimated the safe yield of the basin to be 3,444 acre feet per year (AFY), consisting of 2,934 AFY of groundwater pumpage, plus 510 AFY of groundwater storage increase over the 21-year period.
-Their estimate is 15% less than the adjudicated safe yield of 4,090 AFY.
-An update to the groundwater model will be completed in 2014.
-Subsequent to the publication of the 2003 Fugro Report, the District began to detect lowering groundwater elevations in three of its four key wells, with the exception being Well 32S32E20M001M; which is located approximately 1/4 mile from the District's recharge ponds.
-Key wells in the middle of the basin showed a steady decline from 2002 through 2009, with 2010 indicating a leveling pattern and 2011, a wet year, showing some recovery.
+In 2003 the District's consultants, Fugro West, Inc. and Etic Engineering, completed their Groundwater Modeling Study for the Cummings Basin as part of the Watermaster's ongoing program to better understand the hydrogeology of the Cummings Basin.
+Fugro's computer model was based on a 21-year history (1981-2001).
+The District, with financial cooperation from the agricultural and municipal/industrial pumpers, contracted with Fugro Consultants, Inc. to update the Cummings Basin Groundwater Model, which was completed in 2015.
+Fugro's computer model is based on a 33-year history (1981-2013).
+Fugro estimated the native safe yield of the Basin to be 2,990 acre feet per year (AFY).
+Fugro's estimate is 27% less than the adjudicated safe yield of 4,090 AFY.
+Subsequent to the publication of the 2003 Fugro Report, the District began to detect lowering groundwater elevations in three of its four key wells, with the exception being Well 32S32E20M001M; which is located approximately 1⁄4 mile from the District's recharge ponds.
+Key wells in the middle of the Basin showed a steady decline from 2002 through 2009, with 2010 indicating a leveling pattern and 2011, a wet year, showing some recovery.
+Groundwater elevations continued to decline in years 2012-2015.